elastic/kibana/rfcs/text/0017_url_service.md

 });
 ```

-Both of the code snippets above would look the same on the server-side and the client-side.
+Both of the code snippets above would look the same and work on the server and
+browser, wherever the developer needs those.

 Finally, the Elastic Cloud would be able to use the redirect endpoint to navigate
 deeply within the Discover app.
 It could use the server-side HTTP endpoint:

 ```
-POST /api/share/url-service/redirect/DISCOVER_DEEP_LINKS
+POST /api/url_service/redirect/DISCOVER_DEEP_LINKS
 {
   "state": {
     "indexPattern": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxx"